BitcoinDesign/Guide/guide/payments/coin-selection.md

 - **Minimize Future Fees (Merge Coins):** <br/><small>The strategy spends the maximum number of inputs so that a potential price rise does not make smaller coins economically unspendable.
 Indeed, if the price of a crypto asset increases too much, smaller coins may worth less than the cost of the network fees to spend them.</small>

 ##### Algorithms Optimising for Privacy (No Change)
-- **Target Sized Change** <br/><small>Wallet aims to minimize the value difference of target input and change output.</small>
-- **Branch & Bound (BnB)/Exact Change** <br/><small>Wallet finds an input set that is equal in value to the target, avoiding change outputs.
+- **Branch & Bound (BnB)/Exact Change** <br/><small>Wallet aims to find an input set that is equal in value to the target, avoiding change outputs.
 If the wallet cannot find an exact match, it refers back to a "knapsack" solver which selects inputs that minimise the change output to within 0.01 BTC.</small>
 - **Blackjack:**  <br/><small>Accumulates inputs until the target value (+fees) is matched, does not accumulate inputs that go over the target value (within a threshold).</small>
 - **Accumulative:** <br/><small>Accumulates inputs until the target value (+fees) is reached, skipping detrimental inputs.</small>